List of locomotive builders

-This is a list of locomotive builders by country, including current and defunct builders.
-Many of the companies changed names over time; this list attempts to give the most recognisable name, generally the one used for the longest time or during the company's best-known period.
+This list of locomotive builders (companies, government agencies and railways) is ordered by country and includes both modern-day and defunct builders.
+Since many entities changed their names over time, the most recognisable name is used – generally the one used for the longest time or during the entity's best-known period.

+Note: Two factors affect this list's reliability: the preponderance of unreferenced entries and the inconsistency in frequency and coverage of updates.